Regarding this issue, Vietnam Social Security responds as follows :

 - If participating in social insurance from January 1, 2020 to December 31, 2024, the average monthly salary for social insurance contributions of the last 20 years before retirement will be calculated;

-- If participating in social insurance from January 1, 2025 onwards, the average monthly salary used for social insurance payment for the entire period will be calculated.
+- For those participating in social insurance from January 1, 2025 onwards, the average monthly salary for social insurance contributions for the entire period will be calculated.

 For employees who have paid social insurance for the entire period under the salary regime decided by the employer, the average monthly salary for social insurance payment for the entire period will be calculated.

-Employees who have both a period of social insurance payment subject to the salary regime prescribed by the State and a period of social insurance payment subject to the salary regime decided by the employer shall have their average monthly salary for social insurance payment calculated for each period, in which the period of payment subject to the salary regime prescribed by the State shall be calculated as the average monthly salary for social insurance payment according to the provisions of Clause 1 of this Article.
+Employees who have both a period of social insurance payment subject to the salary regime prescribed by the State and a period of social insurance payment under the salary regime decided by the employer shall have their average monthly salary for social insurance payment calculated for all periods, in which the period of payment under the salary regime prescribed by the State shall be calculated as the average monthly salary for social insurance payment according to the provisions of Clause 1 of this Article.

 Pension profile